 Jonathan Wright and his fiancee Jenna Barnes wake in the morning to go to Gem Labs, the agricultural research laboratory where both of them work and he is the director of the facility.
-Jonathan seems distant from the plans for their wedding.
+Jonathan seems distant from the plans for their upcoming wedding.
 What Jenna is not telling him is that she is pregnant.
 As they settle into their workday, they are interrupted by the emergency alarms going off.
 The doors are sealed and everybody is locked into the laboratory.
 As Jonathan determines to find the cause, they are forced to fight off the infected who have become insane killers.
-He confesses to Jenna that they are not working in an agricultural research facility as she has been led to believe but that Gem Labs is a front for the Department of Defense.
-He reveals that have been employed to develop a virus that makes people frenziedly kill everybody they come into contact with and this has now been accidentally released.
-They are now forced to fight for their lives against the infected crazies inside the facility, while at the same time must now also deal with the arrival of the military who have orders to eliminate every single person inside the quarantine zone.
+He confesses to Jenna that Gem Labs is not an agricultural research facility as she has been led to believe but is a front for the Department of Defense.
+He reveals that have been employed to develop a virus that makes people frenziedly kill everybody they come into contact with and that this has been accidentally released.
+They are now forced to fight for their lives against the infected crazies inside the facility.
+At the same time, they must now also deal with the arrival of the military who have orders to eliminate every single person inside the quarantine zone.

-The scenes with the military eliminating everybody have a certain ruthlessness but you cannot help but feel that if the film had been made on a studio budget these scenes would have been given played out for a dramatic intensity.
+The scenes with the military eliminating everybody have a certain ruthlessness but you cannot help but feel that if the film had been made on a studio budget these scenes would have been given more of a dramatic intensity.
 Indeed, the film seems to invest more in the everyday scenes between Brandon Slagle and his fiancee Amanda Phillips than it does the action/horror element.
 The finished film hails in at a surprisingly short 68 minutes.

 The film should not be confused with the later, better-budgeted Patient Zero (2018) about people infected with a rabies plague.